 on Windows or install.sh

-Use the following options when installing the Editor and other components from the command line on Windows.
+Use the following command line arguments to install the Editor and other components on Windows.

 Note: Installer command line arguments are case-sensitive.